schollz/lorenzos-drums/README.md

 ![image2](/img/150213789-cdaaab9c-9084-4c5d-857c-cb95744d9048.png)

-at the heart of lorenzo's drums are nine drum pieces (kick, snare, crossstick, closed hat, open hat, ride, low tom, mid tom, and high tom). each drum set piece has parameters that can be modulated by individual step sequences - including velocity, pan, rate, reverse, probability. each of these parameters are modulated by increasing the value of a step in its step sequencer. each parameter has its own sequener. each instrument has its own clock division and its own swing.
+at the heart of lorenzo's drums are nine drum pieces (kick, snare, cross-stick, closed hat, open hat, ride, low tom, mid tom, and high tom). each drum set piece has parameters that can be modulated by individual step sequences - including velocity, pan, rate, reverse, probability. each of these parameters are modulated by increasing the value of a step in its step sequencer. each parameter has its own sequencer. each instrument has its own clock division and its own swing.

 **grid**